taotriad/BabySomnia/Reason_hints.md

 where they performed as the first K-pop band ever at that festival;
 one of the world's largest festivals.

-A lot of the choreo clips are from their solos.
+A lot of the choreography clips are from their solos.

 All three rappers have their own rap parts in the song.